State of Illinois v. Alice Wynekoop: Wynekoop repudiates her admission

-January 4 - The Trial Postponed
+January 4 - Trial postponed

 On Thursday, January 4, the opening day of the trial, the several thousand "blood thirsty" people who competed for seats in the courtroom and those who were denied admission "howled their disappointment through the corridors."
 Much to the disappointment of those who were admitted, however, the trial was postponed at request of Wynekoop's defense team, W.W.
 Smith and Frank Tyrrell, due to concern for a constant pain near the defendant's heart.
 Judge Joseph B. David responded by rescheduling for January 11 and asking for two days' notice if Wynekoop was not well enough for the trial to begin.
 If it needed to be delayed further, the trial would need to be transferred to another judge.
 As January 11 approached and Wynekoop's fitness for trial remained in question, Dougherty stated, "'We're not going to allow them to bring the defendant before the jury on a cot or in a wheel chair, if we can help it."
 He would ask for a continuance if she could not walk into the courtroom on her own.

 At the same time Wynekoop's defense team petitioned the court to impound all evidence, including the operating table on which Rheta died, taken by police without a search warrant.
 The petition was denied.
 The judge did allow a motion to permit the defense team to inspect the items prior to the trial, however.
 A visit to Wynekoop's cell by a noted psychiatrist, Dr. James Whitney Hall, fed speculation that the defense strategy might involve a plea of insanity after all.
 On January 9, Wynekoop's defense attorneys stated that Wynekoop would make "a straight plea of not guilty" and that they would be ready on the January 11 date.